Nickb89/Project-Gallery/README.md

-# Project 2 - Project-Gallery
+Project-Gallery

-This will become a simple project gallery to display all of the projects I complete as part of my application.
+This is a simple project gallery to display projects I complete.

 This project has helped me to learn:

 Flexbox
 Javascript syntax
-JSON files and using information to manipulate the DOM using a loop in code to repeat an action
+JSON files and using data from JSON to manipulate the DOM using a loop in code to repeat an action

 I also researched latest trends in website layouts and best practice